Inspections

 When does my association have to start reserving for the items in the SIRS report?

-If your budget is adopted on or before December 31, 2024, you may vote to waive or provide less than required SIRS reserves with a majority vote of the total voting interest of the association.
+If your budget was adopted on or before December 31, 2024, you may vote to waive or provide less than the required SIRS reserves with a majority vote of the total voting interest of the association.
 You will need to begin funding your SIRS reserves in accordance with the reserve study January 1, 2026.

-If your budget is adopted on or after January 1, 2025, you may not waive your SIRS reserves and need to begin funding your SIRS reserves in accordance with the reserve study.
+If your budget was adopted on or after January 1, 2025, you may not waive your SIRS reserves and need to begin funding your SIRS reserves in accordance with the reserve study.

 How does my association report a SIRS to the Division?